When were you at the movies last?

 You don’t have to describe what your characters look like.
 But whenever you do describe your characters, depict details that tell us something about their personalities.
 Don’t just list adjectives, but get into specifics and show us who they are.
 Add verbs of movement, and if you can, even associations.
 Look left and right before you cross the street.

-Now let the intriguing characters that lie within you appear in front of your readers’ inner eyes vividly… and you will see how he can’t wait to turn the pages…
+Now let the intriguing characters that lie within you appear in front of your readers’ inner eyes vividly… and you will see how your reader can’t wait to turn the pages…